Lebanese minister, two ex-ministers could face corruption trial

 The protests that have swept the country, and brought down Prime Minister Saad al-Hariri, were ignited on Oct.
 17 by a government proposal to tax WhatsApp calls, a measure that was quickly scrapped.

-The country has only two mobile service providers, both state-owned, and some of the most costly mobile rates in the region, a common grievance among Lebanese.
+The country has only two mobile service providers, both state owned, and some of the most costly mobile rates in the region, a common grievance among Lebanese.

-Reporting by Eric Knecht, Editing by Timothy Heritage
+Reporting by Eric Knecht, Editing by Timothy Heritage and Marguerita Choy